Diabetes technology has come a long way.

 - Information retrieval–Consider how the meter retrieves your information and whether you can download the data to a computer or mobile device to make it easier to share with your diabetes care team.

 - Flexibility–If you’re using a blood glucose meter and are tired of finger pricks, there’s an alternative site monitor that lets you draw blood samples from your arm, thigh, or the palm of your hand.

 Fewer Finger Pricks with CGM

 If you have type 1 or type 2 and just want to manage your blood glucose better, continuous glucose monitoring may be right for you.
 CGMs report your blood glucose levels in real time (for example every five minutes throughout the day), alert you when your glucose hits a high or a low limit, and provide insight into glucose trends.
 Learn more about continuous glucose monitoring and time in range.

 CGMs work through a sensor placed on your skin.
 It transmits readings to a small recording device.
 Whether you manage your diabetes with a pump, daily injections, or oral medications, a CGM can help you manage your blood glucose.

 Is a CGM right for you?

 Many people with type 1 and type 2 can benefit from using a CGM.
-Those that would benefit the most are people that have trouble reaching and maintaining target blood sugar.
+Those that would benefit the most are people that have trouble reaching and maintaining target blood glucose.
 CGMs are particularly useful if you often have lows and are unaware of when they happen (hypoglycemia unawareness).